esper-io/dev-docs/docs/home/espercli.md

 ```

 ### **Version**
-Version command used to list, show and delete application versions.
+Version command is used to list, show, and delete application versions.
 ```sh
 $ espercli version [SUB-COMMANDS]
 ```
 #### Sub commands
 #### 1. list
-List all application versions and can filter results by using different options listed below.
-Pagination used to limit the number of results, default is 20 results per page.
+List all application versions and also filter results by using different options listed below.
+Pagination is used to limit the number of results; default is 20 results per page.
 Active application is used to list if `--app` or `-a` option is not given explicitly.
 ```sh
 $ espercli version list [OPTIONS]
 ```